ServiceNowNextExperience/photobooth-uic-camera/README.md

 # photobooth-uic-camera
-HTML5 component to use a camera with the HTML5 components.
+HTML5 component to use a camera with a ServiceNow Next Experience Framework Component.